srsudar/eg/eg/examples/zip.md

 # Basic Usage

-Compress a number of files or diretories:
+Compress a number of files or directories:

     zip <output-file> <list-of-files>